Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles

+\paragraph{Evolution of SM Charge Densities} The time evolution of the asymmetries $\Delta_a$ is governed by the equation\footnote{ Let us recall that we work in the heavy neutrino mass basis here, and Eq.~(\ref{Diff:Active}), and similarly Eq.~(\ref{eq:washout}), are not manifestly flavour covariant.
+One reason for this is that we, following the common convention, do not include the diagonal charge $q_{N_i}$ on the RHS of Eq.~(\ref{eq:washout}) in the definition of the source term $S_a$.
+This implies that the separation into "source" and "backreaction" terms in Section~\ref{sec:str} is different from the one presented here, as we again define the source as coming from the off-diagonal correlations alone, and this definition is not flavour covariant. }

 A sketch of its derivation is presented in Appendix~\ref{AppendixSMCharges}.
+Note that we neglect the correlations of the different active charges here, which are deleted by the lepton-flavour violating interactions mediated by the SM Yukawa-interactions, thereby breaking the flavour covariance of the evolution equations.
 The first term on the right-hand side is the washout that is complementary to the damping rate for the sterile charges, while the second term is referred to as the source term

 It describes the generation of SM asymmetries in the presence of off-diagonal correlations of sterile neutrinos.